ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a file share with the API
 {: #fs-create-file-share-api}

 Make a `POST /shares` request to create a file share.
 Specify the size of the file share, a name, the IOPS profile, and zone.
 If you want to be able to create a file share with granular access authorization, specify `security_group` as the access mode.
 Shares with security group access mode can be configured to support encryption in transit, cross-zone mounts, snapshots, and backups, too.
-See the following example
+See the following example.

 ```sh
 curl -X POST \